fishtoeG/fishtoe/README.md

 [TOEFL 800 words list](/TOEFL_words_800)

 #### Support Contact:
 Any suggestions to improve our app would be greatly appreciated.
 To report software bugs or issues, please send us an email at fishtoebug@gmail.com (with Subject: SAT 600 (v1.0) - iOS version and type of the device.).
-We only support iOS version 16.5 and up currently.
+We only support iOS version 16.5 or up currently.